Tax 990

 An Overview of Form 990-N Vs Form 990-EZ:

-As a nonprofit organization, you may have to deal with different types of 990 forms every year.
-However, it is important that you have a clear-cut understanding of each form to fulfill your filing requirements easily and accurately.
+As a nonprofit organization, ensuring 990 compliance is inevitable.
+With different versions of 990 forms available, it is important that you have a clear-cut understanding of each form to fulfill your filing requirements accurately and comply with the IRS.

 Here, you can understand the difference between two of the commonly used forms for nonprofits, Form 990-EZ and Form 990-N.